Kawasaki Heavy Industries & CRRC Qingdao Sifang C151C

+Refurbishment

+All 92 trains from the KSF fleet, consisting of C151As, C151Bs and C151Cs will undergo refurbishment works from 2026 onwards, and is expected to be completed by the mid-2030s.

 Tender

 The tender for these trains under the contract 151C was closed on 14 May 2015 with three bids.
 The LTA has shortlisted all of them and the tender results were published on 22 September that year.
 Kawasaki has won the contract, similar to C151A and C151B.